johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 - no apps

+I really wanted to use this phone but with all these hurdles, I can't.

-Next up, I'll try an iPhone 4 with iOS 7 and see if that fixes any of these problems.
+Next up, I'll try an iPhone 4 with iOS 7 and see if that smooths any of these pain points.